mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 ## Digital Projects in American Landscape Design History

-Therese O'Malley from CASVA described two different publication projects
+Therese O'Malley from CASVA described two different publication projects.

-The first, *Keywords in American Landscape Design*, a 10 lb. paper publication cataloging landscape designs through 100 different keywords, each of which was accompanied by a short essay and then a host of examples and scholarly citations.
+The first, *Keywords in American Landscape Design* was a 10 lb. paper publication cataloging landscape designs through 100 different keywords, each of which was accompanied by a short essay and then a host of examples and scholarly citations.
-They are now working on a relational database that will easily surpass even a 10 lb. printed book.
+They are now working on a digital relational database that will easily surpass even a 10 lb. printed book.
 They are expanding the *Keywords* project using the [MediaWiki](http://www.mediawiki.org/wiki/MediaWiki) platform.
-This allows a highly flexible mix of linked text, keywords, locations, and people, all connected to images and as many citations as you could possibly want, unconstrained by
+This allows a highly flexible mix of linked text, keywords, locations, and people, all connected to images and as many citations as you could possibly want, unconstrained by the limitations of physical print.
 They manage their bibliography through a shared [Zotero](http://zotero.org) library that users can access and download separately.
-Because this project has been built on a wiki, it is easy to maintain and it *can be published iteratively without waiting for it to be "complete"*.
+Because this project has been built on a wiki, it is easy to maintain and it can be published iteratively *without waiting for it to be "complete"*.

 <figure>
 <img src="/assets/images-display/miller_watercolor.png" alt="Lewis Miller Watercolor" />
 <figcaption>Lewis Miller, “Guide to Central Park,” 2.
 Watercolor and ink on paper.
 The Henry Ford, Dearborn, MI.</figcaption>
 </figure>

-The second project is a digital edition of a small watercolor landscape sketch album by Lewis Miller, a well-known American folk artist.
+The second project is a digital edition of a small watercolor landscape sketch album by Lewis Miller, an American folk artist.
-Miller, O'Malley notes, has often been used as a way to *illustrate* folk life, while the artist has not been rightfully considered in his own right.
+Miller, O'Malley noted, has often been used as a way to *illustrate* folk life, while the artist himself has not been rightfully considered in his own right.
 Their work (a multimedia project published in [*Nineteenth-Century Art Worldwide*](http://19thc-artworldwide.org/index.php/spring13/in-the-park-lewis-miller-chronicle-of-american-lanscape-midcentury)) involved creating an annotated digital edition of this text.
-Doing so allowed them to explore the fullest popular culture context of Miller's drawings, unveiling him as a person who participated deeply in contemporary cultural life.
+Doing so allowed them to explore the full popular culture context of Miller's drawings, unveiling him as a person who participated deeply in contemporary cultural life.
 This linking allows the authors to bring so much more evidence to bear on their theories than they could do in a conventionally-published project.

 ## Art History Online